Democrats vow to keep up fight after Supreme Court blocks bid for Trump finances

 The Supreme Court ruled that a New York prosecutor can get Trump’s financial records, but prevented, at least for now, the Democratic-led House of Representatives from obtaining similar documents.
 That case will continue in lower courts.

-Several Democrats they were disappointed with the ruling but predicted they would succeed in the long run.

-“I am confident our committee ultimately will prevail,” House Oversight Committee chair Carolyn Maloney said.
+“I am confident our Committee ultimately will prevail,” House Oversight Committee chair Carolyn Maloney said in a statement.

 Trump’s Republican allies said both investigations are motivated by partisan politics.